Getting Siril 1.2.0-beta1 to work in NixOS: A story of pain and suffering

 1| {...}@args: with import <nixpkgs> args; (pkgs.runCommandCC or pkgs.runCommand) "shell" { buildInputs = [ (steam-run) ]; } ""

-Turns out that, for some reason nixpkgs is not being found when nix-shellis being launched.
+is being launched.
 I'm unsure why; it works fine when I launch it manually.
 Probably because of the way Siril launches Starnet (more on this later).

-After a bunch of Googling, I changed the starnet++ script to explicitly add a reference to nixpkgs:
+After a bunch of Googling, I changed the starnet++

 #!/usr/bin/env nix-shell